-We explore whether HR is an Art or a Science.
+Is HR an Art or a Science?

-A core part of building success, HR policies need to be flexible, and to evolve and grow to take into account the needs of the company and relevant legislation.
+Whether you have a large or small business, HR is a component which everyone needs to consider.
+HR policies need to be flexible, and to evolve and grow to take into account the needs of the company and relevant legislation.

 HR as an Art